 In this course students learn important aspects of building and site design, and development.
 They apply math, science, and standard engineering practices to design both residential and commercial projects and document their work using 3D architecture design software.
 Student also have the opportunity to earn college credit through various colleges.
-It is recommended that students have earned credit in Algebra I to enroll in this course.
-This course will also satisfy the technology requirement for graduation.
+It is recommended that students have earned credit in Algebra I to enroll.